rbyte/monadicImages/README.md

 *   `cd images`
 *   `sh clearAll.sh`
 *   `cp yourImages upload/files/`
-*   `node preprocess.js`
+*   `node preprocess.js` (may take hours for large collections)

+This should generate `images.json` and `area*` folders the contain resized versions of the source images. `node modifyManually.js` may be used to add custom fields to the `meta` object in `images.json` in order for them to be displayed in the `infoBox`.

 **On the client side**: open `images/config.html` and follow the steps.
 For this to work, PHP must be able to `exec(node ...)` and have the correct file permissions: r/w/x in `images/`, `images/upload/files/`, etc. Allowing the client to make these changes is a severe security risk.
 Restrict access appropriately.
-You may want to use the ~.htaccess files in `images` and `upload` or delete all PHP files.
+You may want to use the `~.htaccess` files in `images` and `upload` or delete all PHP files.

-This should generate `images.json` and `area*` folders the contain resized versions of the source images. `node modifyManually.js` may be used to add custom fields to the `meta` object in `images.json` in order for them to be displayed in an infoBox.